As a responsibly armed American, you already know-how challenging it may be to stay up to date on ever-changing gun laws…

 Can I Carry a Gun in Pennsylvania?

 That depends on how you intend to carry.
 Open carry is legal without a permit.
 Any person who is at least 18 years old and legally entitled to carry a firearm can open carry.
-A permit is required in the city of Philadelphia.
+You will need a Pennsylvania License to Carry Firearms (LCF) or a permit/license from a state with which PA has reciprocity in order to open or conceal carry in a vehicle and to carry in the city of Philadelphia.
 Some areas are off-limits, including schools and courthouses.

 Concealed carry is legal with an LCF or a license/permit from a state whose permits Pennsylvania honors.
-Pennsylvania LCFs are issued to residents and non-residents at the minimum age of 21 years.
-A non-resident must already have a permit to carry in his or her home state in order to obtain a Pennsylvania permit.
+Pennsylvania LCF are issued to residents and non-residents at the minimum age of 21 years.
+Non-residents must already have a permit to carry in their home state in order to obtain a Pennsylvania permit.

 Can You Carry a Gun in a Casino in Pennsylvania?